Mirror-touch synesthesia: Link to empathy

-Studies have hypothesized that a process of simulation experiences empathy.
+Studies have hypothesized that a process of simulation may be responsible for the experience of empathy.
 When we see someone feeling happy, the same neural circuits used to make them feel happy are activated in our brain.
-Since mirror touch synesthetes have heightened activation of mirror systems, it seemed likely that they would also experience higher empathy, and this has been confirmed.
-Mirror touch synesthetes experience more empathy than non-synesthetes.
+Since mirror-touch synesthetes have heightened activation of mirror systems, it seemed likely that they would also experience higher empathy, and this has been confirmed.
+Mirror-touch synesthetes experience more empathy than non-synesthetes.
 This was determined using the empathy quotient, which has three main scales: cognitive empathy, emotional reactivity, and social skills.
-Mirror touch synesthetes showed significantly higher empathy quotient scores in emotional reactivity than in controls.
+Mirror-touch synesthetes showed significantly higher empathy quotient scores in emotional reactivity than in controls.
 However synesthetes did not show higher scores in cognitive empathy and social skills.
 Thus empathy is multifaceted, and the tactile mirror system may not be fully responsible for the ability to empathize.

 Other ways of investigating the role of the mirror neuron system in empathy have been through pain and disgust.
 With regard to pain, when painful stimuli are applied to subjects' hands, neurons in the anterior cingulate cortex fired.
 Similarly, when observing painful stimuli being applied to someone else's hands, the same neurons fired.
 The anterior cingulate cortex was also activated when observing people who would be painfully stimulated at a later time.
 Therefore, brain areas responsible for responding to pain are activated while experiencing pain, observing someone else experience pain, and observing someone else who would experience pain at a later point.
 The insula, which is activated after a person experiences disgust, is also activated when observing faces expressing disgust, and the intensity of the interaction is directly proportional to the level of disgust on the observed face.
 Finally, the inability to experience emotions leads to impairment of the ability to recognize the same emotions in others.
 Patients with brain injuries preventing them from experiencing disgust couldn't recognize disgust in the faces of others.